-8) Auditors' remuneration
+9) Auditors' remuneration

-2022 \$000 2021 \$000

-ф ооо

-Audit fees paid or payable 6 5
+\$000 \$000 Audit fees paid or payable 6 6

-Audit fees paid or payable to the Auditor-General's Department relating to work performed under the PFAA were \$5 500, GST exclusive (2021: \$5 400).
+Audit fees paid or payable to the Auditor-General's Department relating to work performed under the PFAA were \$5 500, GST exclusive (2022: \$5 500).
+The Auditor-General's Department uses the services of Ernst and Young for the audit.
 No other services were provided by the Auditor-General's Department.

-9) Reconciliation of cash and cash equivalents
+10) Reconciliation of cash and cash equivalents

 For the purpose of the Statement of Cash Flows, cash and cash equivalents includes cash and deposits held in a Special Deposit Account with DTF.
+Cash flows are included in the Statement of Cash Flows on a gross basis and the GST component of cash flows arising from investing and financing activities, which is recoverable from, or payable to, the ATO is classified as part of operating cash flows.
 Cash at the end of the reporting period as shown in the Statement of Cash Flows is reconciled to the related item in the Statement of Financial Position as follows:

-2022 \$000 2021 \$000
+2023 \$000 2022 \$000

-Cash and cash equivalents 8 17
+Cash and cash equivalents 9 8

-Reconciliation of net cash from operating activities Net operating result (2 057) 435
+Reconciliation of net cash from operating activities Net operating result (411) (2 057)

-Adjustments for: 22 ((71)

-Change in investments measured at fair value 33 (671)
+Adjustments for: Change in investments measured at fair value (228) 33

-Investment expenses 12 12
+Investment expenses (228) 12

+Increase in payables 4 -

-Allocation to members' accounts 1 990 202
+Allocation to members' accounts 607 1 990

-Net cash flows from operating activities (22) (22)
+Net cash flows from operating activities (17) (22)